Joas-Assuncao/NLW-7-API/README.md

 ## API developed with Rocketseat at the event NLW (next level week)!

 ### It's an API for another event, Do While, which will take place in December.
-It's a live messaging app for the event's live videos
+It's a live messaging app for the event's live videos.

 In this API, we used: